-Saracens full-back Alex Goode faces race against time to be fit for England's Six Nations opener against Scotland
+Saracens full-back Alex Goode faces a race against time to be fit for the Six Nations as he tries to recover from a shoulder injury.

 Goode impressed for England in the autumn internationals and looked to have cemented his place ahead of Harlequins' Mike Brown.